Monitor the library’s solar production here!

 In the spring of 2019, the Craftsbury Public Library was contacted by the family of Leesa Fine, a long-time summer resident on Shadow Lake Road, about developing a memorial to her at the library.
 During her time at Shadow Lake over many summers, Leesa frequented the Craftsbury Public Library, relishing in the literature and conviviality of the library and discussing books with the librarians.
 We discussed various concepts for the proposed memorial to Leesa Fine and our dream of someday expanding the library was the project that felt to Leesa’s family like the most fitting choice.

-The library addition plans have been completed by our architect, and are available to view here.
+The library addition plans are available to view here.
 The main portion of the addition is the Leesa Fine Room, with a small alcove and some changes to the children’s room as well.

 · Leesa Fine Room- This room is designed to create a quiet, contemplative space within the library, while still being close to the main room and easily monitored by staff.
 Our Community Needs Assessment identified the difficulties of maintaining a buzzing community hub while also being a place to study, read, and work.
 This room solves that problem.
 The room will be connected to the main room with glass "pocket" doors, allowing oversight from the circulation desk while providing aural privacy for quiet work.
 The North Wall will be filled with bookshelves, housing literature and biography.
 The fireplace and stained glass windows will take up the west wall, providing a cozy gathering spot, and ensuring privacy for our neighbors to the west.
 Looking south, we will take advantage of the stunning view out to Mount Mansield with a bay window, mirroring that of the Dustan.
 Situated around the room will be easy chairs and comfortable work chairs.